Quantum-Flytrap/bra-ket-vue/README.md

 ## Examples

 Here are examples in the dark style.
 All components are available in two styles: dark and bright.
+By default we use the dark style.
+Each `vector` is a `Vector` object from Quantum Tensors, and each `operator` is an `Operator` object.

 ### States (vectors)